DreaminDani/desandoval-blog/content/posts/2021-01-04_Jedi-Fallen-Order-Review.md

 slug: /star-wars-jedi-fallen-order-review
 ---

 **Spoiler Alert** I really can't review this game without getting into spoilers.
-If you'd like a spoiler-free review, I'd recommend [Kotaku's article on the game](https://kotaku.com/star-wars-jedi-fallen-order-the-kotaku-review-1839940185).
+If you'd like a spoiler-free review, I'd recommend [Kotaku\'s article on the game](https://kotaku.com/star-wars-jedi-fallen-order-the-kotaku-review-1839940185).
 But, if you're reading this and you're interested in my opinion, I'd recommend playing the game.
 It's really only a dozen hours to play through, no more than 20 if you're a completionist.

 ## Living in the past